DevExpress/devextreme-documentation/concepts/05 UI Components/Sankey/58 Title and Subtitle.md

 ---

-You can set the title's text more concisely if you assign it directly to the **title** option.
+You can set the title's text more concisely if you assign it directly to the **title** property.
 This is useful if you do not want to change the title's default settings and do not need a subtitle.

 ---
 ##### jQuery